Best Plagiarism Checkers Compared

 Quality of matches

 Copyleaks performed relatively poorly with all source types.
-It lists multiple possible sources for flagged sentences.
 However, it was sometimes able to attribute an entire source block to the correct source.

 The report distinguishes between text that is “identical” to a source, text that contains “minor changes,” and text that is “paraphrased.”
 However, its judgment is sometimes wrong.